+"THERE WILL BE NO ARGUMENTS

+OVER WHO GETS THE BETTER CABIN

+BECAUSE THERE ARE MULTIPLE

+VERSIONS OF THE SAME ONE"

+accommodate shorter legs, and all the materials are colour- and kid-resistant."

-Opening to the sea on three sides, the beach club is a versatile space that benefits greatly from the vessel's unusual height deck has a salon that is meant for the younger generation, both children and adults.
+The age differences play out in the common entertainment areas as well.
+The aftend of the main deck has a saloon that is meant for the younger generation, both children and adults.
 "It's for daytime play," Lumini says.
 "We wanted a fresh feel there, so we used lots of blues and whites and white oak for wood.
-We meant to replicate the sea with the color scheme.
+We meant to replicate the sea with the colour scheme.
 You can relax here, and nothing feels uptight.
 It's a great place to hang out on a couch and watch your children play - Flexform and Paola Lenti were the main brands we used here to get the proper feeling."

-However up one flight of steps, on the bridge deck, things get a bit more sophisticated.
+Move up one flight of steps, on the bridge deck, however, things get a bit more sophisticated.
 "The upper deck is dedicated to the adults and is much more glamorous," Lumini says.
 "The tones are richer; the marbles and woods are very elegant.
 There's a card table and a projector for movie night.
+Everything up

-Everything up there feels a bit more mature.
+The mirroring main deck master cabins (above) are elegant and cosy, dressed in oak and titanium with gold leaf accents boatinternational.com there feels a bit more mature.
 It's where the grownups can go play after the kids are all put to bed."
 But what about when the whole family wants to be together?
 Surely if they're all on the same boat, they won't be segregated by age the whole time?
 "Of course there are times when the whole family will want to be together," Lumini says.
 "And for that we have a beautiful sundeck at the very top of the boat.
 It's totally open, great for sunshine and really feeling alive while you're at sea.
-It's a sort of mix of two identities - sophisticated and fun.
+It's a sort-of mix of two identities - sophisticated and fun.
 The idea was for the space to be used by the entire family.
 It's got lounges, a bar and plenty of seating.
 Everyone can be up there and have their own little spaces, but still be together.
 And that's what was important to us as a team, and them as a client and a family."
 If you're sensing a theme here, it's by design.
-The family that plays together, stays together. $\blacksquare$ C BAGLIETTO
+The family that plays together, stays together.
+C Baglietto

-LOA 179' 2"

-LWL 171' 4"

-Beam 34' 1"

-Draft 8' 6"

-Gross tonnage
+LOA 54.6m LWL 52.2m Beam 10.4m Draught 2.5m Gross tonnage

 901GT

-Engines 2 x Caterpillar C32 ACERT, 1081 kW
+Engines 2 x Caterpillar C32 ACERT, 1,081 kW

 Speed (max/cruise) 15.5/12 knots

-Range at 12 knots 4,500nm Generators 2 x 150kW Caterpillar
+Range at 12 knots 4,500nm Generators 2 x 150kW Caterpillar Fuel capacity

-Fuel capacity

-29,323 gallons

-Freshwater capacity 6,340 gallons
+111,000 litres Freshwater capacity 24,000 litres

-TendersWilliams Jet Tender
+TendersWilliams Jet Tender 454;

-454; 38' Fjord Express
+11.6m Fjord Express

 Owners/guests 12 Crew 13

 Construction

-Aluminum hull and superstructure
+Aluminium hull and

+superstructure

-Classification Lloyd's Register 100 A 1 SSC yacht Mono G6, [+] LMC; UMS; LY3 Naval architecture Horacio Bozzo Design Exterior styling Horacio Bozzo Design
+Classification Lloyd's Register 100 A1 SSC Yacht Mono G6, [] LMC; UMS; LY3 Naval architecture Horacio Bozzo Design

-Interior design Enrico Lumini/Hot Lab Builder/year Baglietto/2020 La Spezia, Italy
+Exterior styling Horacio Bozzo Design Interior design Hot Lab Builder/year Baglietto/2020 La Spezia, Italy

 +39 0187 59831 sales@baglietto.com baglietto.com